 With the same routine as in your previous camp, you will set out each morning before sunrise, in search of photographic subjects.
 This concession is very diverse, as place where giraffe-filled acacia savannahs give way to zebra-filled floodplains and riverine forests and groves of palms await, all filled with an abundance of birdlife.

 This is a concession where you never know what is around the next corner.
-A birth of a baby elephant has even been witnessed in this concession!
+It could be a cheetah, a lion, a leopard or all three!
 A big lion pride calls the concession home as do all other predators and giraffe; kudu; waterbuck; reedbuck; buffalo and hippo.
-Don’t forget about the smaller predators, like dwarf mongooses and side-striped jackals!
+Don’t forget about the smaller predators, like dwarf mongooses and side-striped jackals.

 Breaking for lunch before heading out on the afternoon safari, you will search for any predators that you missed when at our previous camp.
-This concession, like our previous one, is excellent for painted wolves, also called wild dogs.
+This concession is the best concession in the Okavango for African wild dogs and leopards.

-Day 5 and 6 on your Okavango Delta photo safari will be spent exploring and photographing one of the Okavango’s newest and most exciting concessions.
-As if by osmosis, the Okavango Delta will penetrate your heart and soul and your memory cards too!
-You will experience real, wild and wonderful Africa on this Okavango Delta photo safari as you photograph one of the most exclusive concessions in Africa’s most exclusive safari destination!
+Day 5, 6, 7 and 8 on your Okavango Delta photo safari will be spent exploring and photographing one of the Okavango’s most exciting and dynamic concessions, especially legendary for its incredible wildlife sightings.
+The Okavango Delta will penetrate your heart and soul, and your memory cards too!
+You will experience real, wild and wonderful Africa on this Okavango Delta photo safari as you photograph one of the most exclusive concessions in Africa’s most exclusive safari destination.

-The great news though, is that if you want your Botswana photo safari to continue, you can sign up for the Botswana Salt Pan extension.
-You can read more about this extension at the bottom of this page!
+The great news though, is that if you want your Botswana photo safari to continue, you can sign up for the Botswana Salt Pan or Mashatu green season extension.
+You can read more about this dynamic extension at the bottom of this page.

 See the Okavango Delta photo safari portfolio below and click on any image to enlarge.

-– The concession we base ourselves in on this Okavango Delta photo safari has consistently, for the past decade, provided the very best wildlife sightings of any concession in the Okavango Delta.
+– The concessions we base ourselves in on this Okavango Delta photo safari have consistently, for the past decade, provided the very best wildlife sightings of all the concessions in the Okavango Delta.

 – With our own private safari truck, you will spend quality time at each sighting.
 Off-road driving is allowed and having an entire row to yourself, you will have maximum freedom to capture exceptional wildlife images.

 – No one wants to see loads of vehicles and masses of tourists on a photo safari in Botswana.
-That is why this Botswana photography tour plays out on two private concessions with a limited number of vehicles.
+That is why this Botswana photography tour plays out on two private concessions with a limited number of vehicles and at a time of year when others are not traveling.

 – This Botswana photo safari offers a feast of unique photo opportunities and as such we cannot expect you to leave any of your equipment at home.
 We have booked an extra luggage seat for your flight in and out of the Okavango Delta.